Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Experiment Settings

-\paragraph{Dataset} The dataset is from Shelters at Hawaii\footnote{\url{https://iu.maps.arcgis.com/apps/Styler/index.html?appid=477fae419a014a3ba7c95cdcb39fd946}}.
+The dataset is from Shelters at Hawaii\footnote{\url{https://iu.maps.arcgis.com/apps/Styler/index.html?appid=477fae419a014a3ba7c95cdcb39fd946}}.
 The case study for this assignment is from Hawaii and involves Mauna Loa volcano.
 This map offers an analysis of the most practical locations for emergency shelters for displaced people within 15 minutes of their original locations.
 Relationships between population, emergency shelters, and high-risk lava flow zones on the islands are analyzed.

-According to different choices of sub-regions, we extract 3 maps with 121, 186, and 388 nodes representing 3 difficulty levels.
+According to different choices of sub-regions, we extract 3 maps with 121, 186, and 388 nodes representing 3 difficulty levels with 237, 359, and 775 undirected edges, respectively.
 Those maps are included in the code repository.